-4.3.4.
-In September 2022, the Authority confirmed the appointment of a new Chief Fire Officer and Chief Executive, Alex Waller, following the retirement of Mark Cashin.
-Mr Waller joined the Service in 1993 as an apprentice firefighter and most recently served as Deputy Chief Fire Officer.
+4.3.3.
+On 1st May 2023, the Authority confirmed the appointment of a new Deputy Chief Fire Officer, Lee Shears, and a new Assistant Chief Fire Officer, Neil Griffiths.
+Mr Shears joined the Service in 1993 as an apprentice firefighter and Mr Griffiths joined Cheshire FRS from Shropshire FRS as Head of Service Delivery in 2019.